nelioasousa/cs-study/teach-yourself-cs/algor-and-ds/README.md

 The book pointed out the efficiency of basic operations in dictionary implementations using sorted and unsorted arrays, singly linked lists, and doubly linked lists.

 The book have a really good introduction to binary search trees and about they insertion/search/deletion operations and efficiency.
 Also, briefly explain balanced binary trees.

+## Chapter 4: Sorting
+Many algorithms and data structures are build around sorting.

+> An important algorithm design technique is to use sorting as a basic building block, because many other problems become easy once a set of items is sorted.

+Most of the time, the sorting procedure is abstracted away from the programmer by the programming language.
+The programmer usually doesn't need to know which sorting algorithm they are using, they just need a practical interface that allows application-specific sorting configuration.
+Since sorting algorithms are rarely the bottleneck of an algorithm, algorithm designers don't usually need to write they own sorting procedure.

+> The name `qsort` [from the C language `stdlib.h` library] suggests that quicksort is the algorithm implemented in this library function, although this is usually irrelevant to the user.

+The best sorting algorithms are all `O(n x log(n))` at best, with some being a bit faster than others in certain contexts.
+There aren't any sorting algorithms with a better asymptotic performance.
+Some analyses suggest that the lower bound for sorting is `Omega(n x log(n))`.

+Heapsorting is an interesting algorithm, and a got a nice dive into the heap data structure.

+Quicksort is an interesting in-place sorting algorithm and apparently easy to implement.
+But from section 4.8 (War Story: Skiena for the Defense), I developed a stronger liking for mergesort, which can be used to sort blocks of data that are larger than the computer's main memory.